KhadijaMammadova-vizja/Physics_Problems/docs/en/Your_solutions/04_Electromagnetism_1_solution/solution_08.md

 ---

-### Step 1: Use the magnetic force formula for a moving charge
+### Step 1: The magnetic force formula for a moving charge

 The magnetic force on a charged particle is